Muslim Holy Days and Observances

 Muslims celebrate Hijri Year on 1 Muharram, the first month of the Islamic calendar.
 The Qur’an notes that Muharram is one of four sacred months in the year.
-Hijri Year commemorates the 622 CE migration (hijra) of Muharram and his followers from Mecca to Medina.
+Hijri Year recalls the 622 CE migration (hijra) of Muharram and his followers from Mecca to Medina.
 There, they established the first Muslim community.

 The New Year is a public holiday in many Muslim countries.
 Customs vary among different traditions and cultures.
 However, most people observe the day quietly with prayer, family time and gratitude.

 According to Shia beliefs, Husayn Ibn Ali revolted against Yazid, the newly appointed ruler.
 In revenge, Yazid’s army attacked Husayn at the Battle of Karbala.
 There, on 10 Muharram, they beheaded him and imprisoned his family in Damascus.
-Some Shias beat their chests or whip themselves on Ashura to commemorate Husayn’s suffering.
+Some Shias beat their chests or whip themselves on Ashura to remember Husayn’s suffering.

-While Sunni Muslims also remember these accounts with poetry and eulogies, they do not mourn.
-Instead, they observe Ashura as a day of thanks to God for helping the Israelites escape Egypt.
+Sunni Muslims also recall these accounts with poetry and eulogies but do not mourn.
+They observe Ashura as a day of thanks to God for helping the Israelites escape Egypt.
 This is similar to Yom Kippur in Judaism.

 The festival is rooted in Islam’s early days and the Tabi`un.
-This was the next generation of believers after the Sahaba, Muhammad’s direct disciples.
+This was the next generation of believers after Muhammad’s direct disciples.
 The Tabi`un began holding recitals of poetry and songs honoring the Prophet in major cities.
-They wrote many of the qasidas (poems) in response to the infidels of Mecca, whose own poetry reviled Muhammad.
-Today, Mawlid al-Nabi customs still include reading devotional poetry, along with the Qur’an.
-Celebrants also attend marches or lectures on the Prophet and his teachings, and enjoy family or community feasts.
+They wrote many of the qasidas (poems) in response to the infidels of Mecca, who reviled Muhammad with their own own poetry.
+Today, Mawlid al-Nabi customs still include reading devotional poetry along with the Qur’an.
+Believers also attend marches and lectures about the Prophet and enjoy feasts.